 Accepting the above limitations, projection capacity of the proposed methodological tool is proven due to the revealed same patterns.
-In this way, observing law enforcement large-scale IT systems planned to operate in the area of freedom, security and justice, the projection capacity of the proposed methodological tool is tested.
+In this way, observing planned and other, related law enforcement large-scale IT systems operating in the area of freedom, security and justice, the projection capacity of the proposed methodological tool is tested.

 Accepting the limitations, the tool is suited to establish social preferences in different time and/or in different circumstances.
-Due to its standardised nature, comparing the results changes, i.e. dynamics could be demonstrated.
+Due to its standardised nature, changing results, i.e. dynamics could be demonstrated.